- Shawn Basey

 Sheraton Grand Tbilisi Metechi Palace: Luxury & Comprehensive Wellness

-The key features and facilities at the Sheraton Grand Tbilisi Metechi Palace include an indoor pool, a seasonal outdoor pool, and a dedicated children's pool, catering to all ages.
-The hotel boasts a full-service spa, a 24-hour health club, and a cutting-edge fitness center equipped with the latest cardio and strength training equipment.
-Visitors can also enjoy a jacuzzi, grotto, steam room, and sauna, along with a spacious relaxation area.
+Key features include an indoor pool, a seasonal outdoor pool, and a dedicated children's pool.
+The hotel boasts a full-service spa, a 24-hour health club, and a cutting-edge fitness center.
+Visitors can enjoy a jacuzzi, grotto, steam room, and sauna, along with a spacious relaxation area.
 Additional amenities include a poolside bar, a restaurant, and free self-parking.

 Essential Tips for Your Tbilisi Swim Day